samlfstr/POO/Course/CMS/public/staff/subjects/readme.md

 But there is a `problem` when you do that and in the url there is no `?id` naturally it returns an error.
 Because get recieves nothing.

- Solution using the coalessing operator :
+ Solution using the null coalessing operator :

  ```php